 Under Autodesk's ESP Plan, which was approved by stockholders in 1998, eligible employees may purchase shares of Autodesk's common stock at their discretion using up to 15% of their eligible compensation subject to certain limitations, at not less than 85% of fair market value as defined in the ESP Plan.
-At April 30, 2011, a total of 30.7 million shares were available for future issuance.
-This amount automatically increases on the first trading day of each fiscal year by an amount equal to the lesser of 10.0 million shares or 2.0% of the total of (1) outstanding shares plus (2) any shares repurchased by Autodesk during the prior fiscal year.
+At April 30, 2012, a total of 32.9 million shares were available for future issuance.
+This amount automatically increases on the first trading day of each fiscal year by an amount equal to the lesser of 10.0 million shares or 2% of the total of (1) outstanding shares plus (2) any shares repurchased by Autodesk during the prior fiscal year.
 Under the ESP Plan, the Company issues shares on the first trading day following March 31 and September 30 of each fiscal year.
 The ESP Plan expires during fiscal 2018.

-Autodesk issued 1.8 million shares and 1.7 million shares under the ESP Plan during the three months ended April 30, 2011 and 2010, respectively, at average prices of \$15.28 and \$14.65 per share, respectively.
-The weighted average grant date fair value of awards granted under the ESP Plan during the three months ended April 30, 2011, and 2010, calculated as of the award grant date using the Black-Scholes-Merton option pricing model, was \$8.12 and \$6.90 per share, respectively.
+Autodesk issued 1.6 million shares under the ESP Plan during the three months ended April 30, 2012, at average prices of \$21.63.
+During the three months ended April 30, 2011, Autodesk issued 1.8 million shares under the ESP Plan, at average prices of \$15.28 per share, respectively.
+The weighted average grant date fair value of awards granted under the ESP Plan during the three months ended April 30, 2012, calculated as of the award grant date using the Black-Scholes-Merton option pricing model, was \$14.00 per share.
+The weighted average grant date fair value of awards granted under the ESP Plan during the three months ended April 30, 2011, calculated as of the award grant date using the Black-Scholes-Merton option pricing model, was \$13.46 per share.